icedragon668/Restart/README.md

     got to try fetch() ! seems okay, but 403, so dunno

-    *15.10.2019 Update* The API is not working as is Wether this is an update, or it's just broken...
+    *15.10.2019 Update* The API is not working as is Whether this is an update, or it's just broken...
     I just haven't bothered to find out